jdcal64/simple-pipeline-api/docs/index.md

     a) Set Permissions: sudo chmod -R 755 /opt/nifi
     b) Set Ownership: sudo chown -R \<username>:\<usergroup> /opt/nifi

+1. Set JAVA_HOME to prevent the JAVA_HOME warning message and ensures stability (these instructions are for the vi editor, but you can use the editor of your choice)

+    a) Display your JAVA_HOME path: echo $JAVA_HOME
+    b) Highlight the variable, right-click and copy it
+    c) Navigate to bin directory: cd /opt/nifi/bin
+    d) Open nifi-env.sh for editing: vi nifi-env.sh
+    e) Scroll down until you see the export JAVA_HOME line and remove the comment (#) marker
+    f) Replace everything after the = sign with your JAVA_HOME path
+    g) Click escape key and save the file: shift-colon, wq

 1. Set NiFi credentials and start the interface

     a) Set NiFi credentials (This command must be run first to enable secure login to the NiFi UI):